 Offering ITM Alexander Technique

-FM Alexander's work has been around for a long time - well over 100 years - and in that time has helped countless people change and improve their lives and work towards achieving their full potential.
-In these sessions, you will explore the basic ideas, principles and discoveries of FM Alexander and through a practical, flexible and fun approach, learning how to apply the ideas to everyday life.
-In the ITM approach to teaching, lessons are given in the context of a group, so that each participant not only has a one-to-one interaction with the teacher, but also the opportunity to observe lessons, providing a wide and enriched learning experience.
-By using a combination of questions, reasoning and hands-on interactions you will begin to see that just by making a different decision about how to move, you can find more ease, more poise and better co-ordination.
+FM Alexander's work has been around for a long time - well over 100 years - and in that time has helped countless people change and improve their lives.
+In these sessions, you will explore with Jenny the basic ideas, principles and discoveries of FM Alexander and through a practical approach, learn how to apply the ideas to everyday life.
+In the ITM approach to teaching, lessons are given in the context of a group, so that each participant not only has a one-to-one interaction with the teacher, but also the opportunity to observe lessons, providing a wider and more enriched learning experience.
+By using a combination of questions, reasoning and hands-on interactions you will begin to see that just by making a different decision about how to move, you can find greater ease, more poise and better co-ordination.